yoe/fosdemvideo/README.md

 * document in on github: review workflow
 * test on penta: review workflow
  * forget streaming, REVIEW ALL THE THINGS
-* java room: doesnt want recordings, maybe put this on the cheatsheet - or maybe not (without a note that this will lead to rejects next year...)
 * missing tripod for hackmans camera
  * hackman will bring something
 * hackman arriving friday 1930 BRU, then beer event? :-/